planetfederal/workshops/tutorials/osm-routing/src/index.rst

    service
    footway

-A number of these (steps, path, footway, cycleway, proposed and construction) are clearly not suitable for vehicle so for these we will provide a cost of `-1` (pgRouting interprets negative numbers as impassable edges).
+A number of these (steps, path, footway, cycleway, proposed and construction) are clearly not suitable for vehicles so for these we will provide a cost of `-1` (pgRouting interprets negative numbers as impassable edges).
 For the remainder, we will need to assign an average speed and use this to populate a new `time` column in our table.
 We will additionally add a `distance` column to save on calculating the length of our edges on each request.

 .. code-block:: sql